MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 This article describes a sample flow that shows how to create a complete project plan by using Microsoft Power Automate, how to create an Operation Set, and how to update an entity.
 The example demonstrates how to create a project, project team member, Operation Sets, project tasks, and resource assignments.
 This article also explains how to update an entity and execute an Operation Set.

 The example in this article uses the API PssCreateV1.
-For an example using PssCreateV2 see here
+For an example using PssCreateV2 see Use V2 Project schedule APIs with Power Automate.

 The following is a complete list of the steps that are documented in the sample flow in this article: